Some people wonder what the deal with herbs for breastfeeding is when this is a natural process which should run its course.

 Also, after years of breastfeeding being something not talked about, women do not get the chance to understand how to eat and supplement well for nutritious breast milk.
 After all, we all have muscles.

-This does not mean that we are all shaped the same way and equally strong.
+This does not mean that we are all shaped the same way and are equally strong.
 Therefore, some mothers may have abundant supplies of milk, others may have less, and there are also those who struggle.
-However, those who cannot breastfeed are the rarest of all.

 So before putting the kettle on, here are some important things you need to keep in mind.